mccombs/vtech2/content/blog/ten-ten-plan.md

 ### Who is Eligible?
 This offer is available to non-recruiter members of our network. **If you are a recruiter, this is not for you**.

-If you make an introduction that results in a hire within 90 days, Vertalo will pay you a $10k bonus when the hire reaches 90 days of employment in good standing.
+If you make a first-time introduction that results in a hire within 90 days, Vertalo will pay you a $10k bonus when the hire reaches 90 days of employment in good standing.
 And Vertalo will also pay the employee $10k!
 We hope you want to help us succeed and introduce us to the right candidates on that basis alone.
 But if you just want to make a buck by introducing us to a great candidate, that also works for us.

 ### Who is Vertalo Hiring?
 We have several openings in our product group.
 See our [careers page](https://tech.vertalo.com/careers) for  details.
 We work together out of an office in Austin, Texas.
 These are on-site positions, not remote.
 If your candidate is living elsewhere but Austin curious, let’s talk!
 And while you're checking out our careers page, take some time to look at our [blog page](https://tech.vertalo.com/blog) to gain insight into our technology and how we think about it!